-- Proper shoe fit – Shoes that narrow toward the tip or squeeze too tight around the metatarsophalangeal joint (MTP joint) are a common cause of painful bunions.
+- Proper shoe fit: Shoes that narrow toward the tip or squeeze too tightly around the metatarsophalangeal joint (MTP joint) are a common cause of painful bunions.
 To prevent or alleviate bunions, make sure you have proper footwear.
 Wear shoes that have plenty of toe space and are the right fit for each foot (as your right and left foot could vary in size).

-As a precaution, I usually do not recommend the removal of a painless bunion for purely cosmetic reasons (to improve the appearance of the foot).
+I usually do not recommend the removal of a painless bunion for purely cosmetic reasons.
 If the bunion is not causing you pain, it is possible pain will develop in the joint once the bunion is removed.

 Ask yourself some questions to evaluate your need for surgery: